iQor: World's Most Sought-After Outsourced Customer Support & BPO

 This involves tapping into what matters most to people: envisioning what their best self looks like and moving closer to that goal.
 Rather than scaring people into making a change by measuring what’s wrong with them and expecting them to get excited about it, we need to help people start with what’s right and take steps to get even stronger.

-In Laura’s experience, the most important part of this initial stage is to look honestly at the organization’s culture and see if it enables people to become their best selves simply by the way business gets done
+In Laura’s experience, the most important part of this initial stage is to look honestly at the organization’s culture and see if it enables people to become their best selves simply by the way business gets done.

 2. Build It: Workplace Wellness That Grows